-At a time of heightened concern about the coronavirus disease (COVID-19), AAVEC is taking measures to minimize contact between individuals in an attempt to protect both you and our staff from this dangerous disease.
-We understand that this may seem to be very inconvenient to you, but it is an absolutely necessary step to take.
-Because we believe in the experts’ recommendations and government orders regarding “social distancing” to limit the spread of COVID-19, effective immediately and until further notice, we are significantly limiting our contact with you as individuals.
+AAVEC is continuing to take precautionary measures to minimize contact between individuals in an attempt to protect both you and our staff from COVID-19.
+Because we believe in the experts’ recommendation of “social distancing” to limit the spread of COVID-19, until further notice, we are significantly limiting our contact with you as individuals.

 We regret that we have to take these precautions, but we firmly believe this will allow us to continue to keep our facility open so we may provide you and your animal family members the concern and high quality care you expect in your time of need.

-When you arrive at our facility, Chesapeake Veterinary Referral Center, pull in to a numbered parking space nearest the building entrance (our Facebook cover photo shows our entrance).
+When you arrive at our facility, Chesapeake Veterinary Referral Center, pull into a numbered parking space nearest the building entrance.

 If your pet appears to be in a more critical condition, a CST member will read to you our Consent to Triage policy and ask you for a verbal consent to immediately begin treatment as needed to stabilize your pet.
 The doctor will call you as soon as possible, but understand that stabilizing your pet will be their top priority.
 As such, the doctor’s communication with you may not be immediate.